In this post, you’ll learn everything you need to know about Spanish comparatives.

 Conversely, if we have an irregular comparative mejor, then if we want to say “much better”, we need to say “mucho mejor“.

-And, to emphasise this last point, you need to avoid “
+And, to emphasize this last point, you need to avoid “

 más mejor“, “ más mayor” etc.